Agoric/documentation/main/ertp/guide/README.md

 5 Quatloos; that only happens when we agree on the trade terms and I send you a `payment` of 5 Quatloos, the actual asset.

-If you reject my offer, I can change it so that the `amount` I specify is for 10 Quatloos.
+If you reject my offer, I can change it so the `amount` I specify is for 10 Quatloos.
 I haven't added actual assets of 5 Quatloos to what I send you, only the description of assets in the offer I'm making for the sword.

 Making a new `amount` does not create any new assets.
 Nor does adding two `amounts`; since an `amount` is immutable, the